YYichel/LiquidSoapMCP/README.md

 # 📸 Demo (example)

-*(Add GIF or screenshots here)*
+*(Add GIF or screenshots here — I can help generate one.)*

-Ask natural questions like:
+Ask:

 - “Explain what this Liquidsoap script does.”
-- “Add a safe fallback chain before the HLS output.”
+- “Add a fallback before the HLS output.”
-- “Show the API docs for `crossfade`.”
+- “Show the docs for `crossfade`.”
+- “Fix deprecated functions in this script.”
-- “Rewrite this script using the new 2.4.0 `null` semantics.”
+- “Rewrite this using Liquidsoap 2.4.0-style `null`.”

-Your AI responds using *only* the real 2.4.0 documentation.
+Your AI responds using *only* the pinned 2.4.0 docs.

 ---